Blue Beetle: Publication history

+Characters

 Dan Garret / Dan Garrett

 The original Golden Age Blue Beetle is Dan Garret, son of a police officer killed by a criminal.
 This Fox Feature Syndicate version of the character debuted in Mystery Men Comics #1 (August 1939), and began appearing in his own 60-issue series shortly thereafter.
 Fox Feature Syndicate sponsored a "Blue Beetle Day" at the 1939 New York World's Fair on August 7, 1940, beginning at 10:30 a.m. and including 300 children in relay-race finals at the Field of Special Events, following preliminaries in New York City parks.
 The race was broadcast over radio station WMCA.

 Charlton Comics reprinted some stories in its anthology titles and in a four-issue Blue Beetle reprint series numbered 18–21, although there is no evidence that they obtained the rights to the character - just that they purchased the printing plates to earlier stories.

 In 1964, during the Silver Age of comics, Charlton revised the character for a new Blue Beetle series.
 Charlton's new Blue Beetle retained the original's name (adding a second "t"), but none of his powers or origin, making him a different character.
 This Beetle was archaeologist Dan Garrett, who obtained a number of superhuman powers (including super strength and vision, flight, and the ability to generate energy blasts) from a mystical scarab he found during a dig in Egypt, where it had been used to imprison an evil mummified Pharaoh.
-He would transform into the Blue Beetle by saying the words "Kaji Dha!"
+He would transform into the Blue Beetle by saying the words "Kaji Dha!".
 This version, by writer Joe Gill and artist Tony Tallarico, was played at least initially for camp, with stories like "The Giant Mummy Who was Not Dead".
 The Charlton Dan Garrett version of the Blue Beetle ran only until 1966 before his replacement debuted.

 The Charlton version of Dan Garrett was spotlighted in the second issue of DC's 1980s Secret Origins series, in which his origin was retold along with that of Ted Kord.
 Subsequent appearances by Dan Garrett (in flashback stories) include guest spots or cameos in Infinity, Inc., Captain Atom, JLA: Year One, and Legends of the DC Universe.

 The character briefly returned in DC Comics' first run of Blue Beetle, resurrected by his mystical scarab to battle against his successor.
 He can also be seen in various flashback stories.
 His 1940s incarnation is briefly glimpsed in DC's 1993 limited series The Golden Age.

-In issue #0 of the Project Superpowers miniseries, the Fox Feature Syndicate version of the Blue Beetle appeared in flashbacks (as by now the character/spelling "Dan Garret" was in the public domain).
-To avoid trademark conflicts with DC Comics, he is referred to in this series by the nickname "Big Blue".
+In issue #0 of the miniseries Project Superpowers, the Fox Feature Syndicate version of the Blue Beetle appeared in flashbacks (as by now the character/spelling "Dan Garret" was in the public domain).
+To avoid trademark conflicts with DC Comics, he is referred to by the nickname "Big Blue".